Skip to main content.

 January 2024

-It is the policy and practice of the University of Massachusetts Dartmouth (hereinafter “UMass Dartmouth” or “University”) to prohibit harassment and discrimination to all regardless of gender, race, color, national origin, religion, age, disability, marital status, veteran status, sexual orientation, gender identity and expression, genetic information or any other classification protected by federal, state, or local law, in employment, admission to and participation in academic programs, activities, and services and the selection of vendors who provide services and products to the University.
+It is the policy and practice of the University of Massachusetts Dartmouth (hereinafter “UMass Dartmouth” or “university”) to prohibit harassment and discrimination based on sex or gender, pregnancy and pregnancy-related condition, race, color, national origin, ethnicity, religion, age, disability, marital status, veteran or military status, sexual orientation, gender identity or expression, genetic information or any other classification protected by federal, state, or local law, in employment, admission to and participation in academic programs, activities, and services and the selection of vendors who provide services and products to the university.
 It is of paramount importance that every member of the UMass Dartmouth community is treated with fairness and respect at all times.
-UMass Dartmouth strives to provide equal employment and educational opportunities for all in an environment free from discrimination and harassment, including sexual misconduct.
+UMass Dartmouth strives to provide equal employment and educational opportunities for all in an environment free from discrimination and harassment.

 II.
 Definitions

 Advisor is an individual who accompanies a Complainant or Respondent and provides advice and counsel to the party in an investigative interview, grievance proceeding, hearing, or other meetings related to the matter.
-The advisor may not advocate on behalf of the party or interfere with or restrain the University from conducting a legitimate investigation or inquiry.
-For Title IX matters related to sexual misconduct/harassment, please see the Title IX Grievance Procedure as it pertains to the role and responsibilities of the Advisor.
+The advisor may not advocate on behalf of the party or interfere with or restrain the university from conducting a legitimate investigation or inquiry.

 Harassment is conduct by a person or persons against another person or persons based upon their legally protected class that adversely has the effect of: